 What is this “radiation” that people are talking about?

 When the word “radiation” is used here when we’re talking about air purifiers.
 We’re not referring to nuclear radiation.

 The word “radiation” normally refers to materials that give off radioactive particles like uranium and other radioactive materials that can result in extreme environmental and health problems in both humans and animals.

 Instead, we’re referring to electromagnetic fields that are radiated (EMF).

 What is EMF radiation?
 Where does it come from?

 Magnetic and electrostatic fields are created when electrons flow through an electrical conductor.
 The strength of the fields depends on the amount of electrical current and other factors.
-Motors like those to drive a ceiling fan, motors in your car, and inside an air purifier use magnetics field to turn the fan that moves air.
+Motors like those to drive a ceiling fan, motors in your car, and inside an air purifier use magnetic fields to create motion that allows the fan to move air.

 I’ll spare you the very complicated (and boring) physics of it all.
 Believe me when I say my electromagnetics class was one of the single most difficult engineering classes I had in college!